chisqrd/multi-scenario-env-alerting/readme.md

 |IfQuery| Query that helps the detection of an event that you are interested in|
 |ThenQueries| 1:many queries that will be attached to your alert email to understand the state of the workload at the time of the detected event|

+### Create an app principal

+Go to Azure Active Directory and [create an app principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-add-azure-ad-app) for your app.
+You will then need to update your `./secrets/secrets.json` file with your tenant id, principal id and secret.

 ### Get your KeyVault ready

 1. Create a keyvault and ensure that the keyvault has the connection strings in secrets that are identical to `EnvironmentName` values in your `scenarios.json` file.
 The value for your secret should look like `host=yourservername.postgres.database.azure.com port=5432 dbname=yourdatabase user=dbuser@yourservername password=yourpassword`
-2. In the keyvault, create a policy that lets the identity of your azure function to `Get` from your `Secrets`
+2. In the keyvault, create a policy that lets the app principal you created to `Get` from your `Secrets`
 3. Also in the keyvault, create a secret with name that matches to the value of `sender_secret_name variable`.
 The current value is `senderSecret`

 ### Update code as needed